 Roanoke College offers many study abroad programs that allow students to earn academic credit while outside the United States.
 More information on the study abroad program can be found here.

 May Term is approximately a three week period during which students can participate in a wide array of Intensive Learning opportunities, including travel courses as well as on-campus courses.
-More information on recent English Department May Term classes can be found here.
+More information on recent English and Communication Studies Department May Term classes can be found here.

 Many students expand their knowledge and skill sets through internship experiences off campus.
-More information on English department internships and a list of where recent students have interned can be found here.
+More information on English and Communication Studies department internships and a list of where recent students have interned can be found here.

 Independent studies provide students with a practical application of their particular majors or more specialized study in a particular area.
-More information and a recent list of English department independent studies can be found here.
+More information and a recent list of English and Communication Studies Department independent studies can be found here.

 Summer Scholars Program

 The Summer Scholars Program at Roanoke College is a grant program that enables qualified students to conduct intensive, independent research for eight to twelve weeks during the summer.
-More information on the English Department Summer Scholars Program can be found here.
+More information on the English and Communication Studies Department Summer Scholars Program can be found here.